adrien2p/tornadodi/README.md

 npm i --save-dev @babel/cli @babel/core @babel/plugin-proposal-decorators @babel/preset-env
 ```

-and configure your `.babelrs` as the following
+and configure your `.babelrc` as the following

 ```text
 {